cmac41691/lighthouse-python-essentials/progress.md

 ---

-**Date**: 2025-09-13
+**Date**: 2025-09-14

-**This week / day**: Completed the Chapter 2 exercise on String Replacement.
+**This week / day**: Scaffolded Chapter 3 (Numbers) by creating a new directory and starter files.
-Copied the provided lyrics, applied the `.replace()` method to fix incorrect words, and confirmed the corrected version printed in the terminal.

-**Progress**: Learned how to use `.replace(old, new)` to transform text.
-Successfully chained multiple replacements to clean up the broken lyrics.
-Both the original and fixed versions were displayed for clarity.

-**Challenges**: Needed to carefully check each incorrect word before replacing to avoid missing one.
-Realized how important precision is when manipulating strings.
+**Progress**: Organized four files to match the upcoming lessons and exercises.
+Repo structure remains clean and consistent.
+**Challenges**: Decided to keep everything on the `main` branch for simplicity rather than branching.

-**Next step**: Move forward to the next section of Chapter 2 while continuing to update notes with examples and outputs.
+**Next step**: Begin working through "Introduction to Numbers" and update notes in `04-numbers.md`.